On Swift Horses: Marketing

 The Washington Blade, the oldest LGBTQ newspaper in the US, praised the film but criticised the way it had been promoted, noting that "Sony Pictures' promotions avoid referencing queer sexuality of main characters."
 In a review, John Paul King said: "You might not know it from the publicity campaign, but the latest big-screen project for breakout "Euphoria" actor and sex symbol Jacob Elordi is 100% a gay love story" and "unequivocally a "Queer Movie"."
 King described the relationship between Elordi and Diego Calva's character as "joyously queer-affirming", and went on to criticise the fact that the promotion of the film had downplayed this: "Sony Pictures' promotions for the film – which avoid directly referencing the sexuality of its two main characters, instead hinting at "secret desires" and implying a romantic connection between Elordi and Edgar-Jones – feels not just like a miscalculation, but a slap in the face."
 The review concluded by commenting that the film's positive message about queer relationships should be something to be highlighted, not concealed in the marketing: "Though it's an eloquent, quietly insightful look back at American cultural history, it incorporates those observations into a wistful, bittersweet, but somehow impossibly hopeful story that emphasizes the validity of queer love.
 That's something to be celebrated, not buried."

-Guy Lodge noted in The Observer that "the marketing led people to expect a swooning romance between Jacob Elordi and Daisy Edgar-Jones.
+In a review for The Conversation, Kate McNicholas Smith observed, "That this is a queer film is not immediately obvious from its publicity.
+In fact, promotional materials might lead audiences to assume that Muriel and Julius embark upon an affair," when both characters are actually queer and do not have an affair with each other.
+Meanwhile, Guy Lodge noted in The Observer that "the marketing led people to expect a swooning romance between Jacob Elordi and Daisy Edgar-Jones.
 In fact, it’s a sensitively drawn and classically styled queer love story, in which the stars play siblings-in-law Julius and Muriel – a fine Will Poulter plays Lee, his brother and her husband – tentatively exploring same-sex desires in a 1950s US...
 Julius is a languidly charismatic drifter, newly returned from the Korean war, with a penchant for gambling that leads him to Las Vegas, where he falls into the arms of casino worker Henry (Diego Calva).
 Muriel... develops a horse-betting habit; more significantly, she can’t get her neighbour Sandra (Sasha Calle) off her mind."

-In a review for The Conversation, Kate McNicholas Smith observed: "That this is a queer film is not immediately obvious from its publicity.
-In fact, promotional materials might lead audiences to assume that Muriel and Julius embark upon an affair.
-While the pair are drawn to one another, the connection between them is more complex.
-Muriel is struggling with the gendered expectations of the era and, as the film will go on to explore, both characters are queer."